HazyResearch/deepdive/doc/example-chunking.md

 In the example, we will predicate chunk label for each word.
 We include three inference rules, corresponding to *logistic regression*, *linear-chain conditional random field* (CRF), and *skip-chain conditional random field*.
-The features and rules we use are very simple, just to illustrate how to use categorical variables and multinomial factors in DeepDive to build applications.
+The features and rules we use are very simple, just to illustrate how to use categorical variables and categorical factors in DeepDive to build applications.

 ## Running the example